dsdanielpark/dsdanielpark.github.io/_posts/2023-05-05-Parkison-Subtype.md

 ### Longitudinal assessment of tau and amyloid beta in cerebrospinal fluid of Parkinson disease
 - **year:** 2013
 - **url:** <https://www.semanticscholar.org/paper/50d69bdc17cd8e7063393e3b1882ebc9ee4d178a>
-- **abstract:** S2 TL;DR: Results are one of the very first pieces of evidence suggesting that tau and amyloid beta are critically involved in early Parkinson disease progression, potentially by a different mechanism than that in Alzheimer disease, although their applications as Parkinson Disease progression markers will likely require the addition of other proteins.
+- **abstract:** *TL;DR:* Results are one of the very first pieces of evidence suggesting that tau and amyloid beta are critically involved in early Parkinson disease progression, potentially by a different mechanism than that in Alzheimer disease, although their applications as Parkinson Disease progression markers will likely require the addition of other proteins.
 - **journal:** Acta Neuropathologica
 - **volume:** 126
 - **pages:** 671-682